Galladite27/SHU-ASE-2025/documents/backlog.md

 # Ongoing (sprint todo)

+* Ensure the Graphs are not all the same colour - (Alex)

+* Ensure the spacing within the pages is managed correctly - (Alex)

+* Adopt a new colour scheme (system-wide). - Needs input from all group members to come up with colour that we are all happy with using.

+* The "Role" section in the top right hand corner needs adapting so that is shows either the role or the name of the user. - (PROBABLY HARIS IS BEST FOR THIS)

+* Adapt the Charity accept/decline section so that is displays a confirmation box - (Alex)

+* Clean up the donation page - (Alex as this was initially the page that I worked on)

+* Remove the duplicated entry within the charity dashboard page - (Theo)

+* Ensure the inventory page aligns with the number of donations stated within the dashboard for teh charity user (Theo)

+* Come up with some text to fill out the pages better for the users (Laurie)

+* Include a section stating how many previous donations a user has made on the incoming donations page for the charity user - (Alex)

+* Add a pie chart for the inventory page which shows the split between men's donations and women's donations - (Laurie OR Alex)

+* Add more in-depth descriptions to the items that the user donates for the data that we have - (Theo)

 * Administrator - access system-wide data (Laurence) - DEADLINE THURSDAY  2-3PM
 * Administrator analytics - monitor location performance for any branch (Laurence) - DEADLINE THURSDAY 27/11/25 2-3PM